Practical Aeronautics

 Course highlights include:

-• Overview of Aircraft-Engine System Fundamentals
+• Overview of Vehicle-Engine System Fundamentals

 • Fundamentals of Parametric Cycle Analysis